-1. Receive a report of a significance event from a reliable source.
+- Receive a report of a significance event from a competent source.

-2. Gather two or more primary sources from leads about the event.
+- Collect details of accounts from two or more primary sources about the event.

-5. Table details of an event only supported by one primary source until verified.
+- Table details of the event only supported by one primary source until verified.

-7. Search for two or three additional accounts to test original sources.
+- Search for two or three additional sources to test the original sources.

-8. Dismiss accounts that contradict upon two or more essential points.
+- Set aside accounts that contradict upon two or more essential points for later examination.

-9. Conclude with the most probable explanation that accounts for most of the factual details.
+- Record the facts and report the conclusion with the best explanation that accounts for the factual details.

-[Historically, an independent unverified source is a traditional history that is highly probable within its historical context.]
+[Historically, an independent unverified source is traditional history that is highly probable within its historical context.]

 How Sources Attest Facts